tls-check/TLS-Check/README.md

     tls-check.pl
     tls-check-parallel.pl

-They are the same, but, ths-check-parallel can query domains in parallel.
+They are the same, but, tls-check-parallel can query domains in parallel.

 Usage: